 Dear Dr. Radivojac and Dr. Rost,

+General comment: reviewer comments should be in italics and your response in plain text.

 Thank you for the very helpful comments on our submission.
 We have responded to the specific reviewer comments below, but in addition would also like to comment on the work of Elkan and Noto that you directed us to.